 Over the years since that time in 2007, I have faced challenges and committed mistakes that have made me confess the need for God and turn to the Bible for guidance.
 For instance, I have suffered from excessive guilt; I have failed in several ventures such as getting rejected at top American colleges; I have tried running a political campaign only to find myself lacking the charisma I thought I could radiate - I could go on and on to list all the setbacks I have faced and the mistakes I have made but I beg to stop there in the interest of time.

 Those challenges and mistakes have made me confess the need of God in my life.
 These days, I always commune with Him everyday not only to pray for my needs but also to give thanks.
 My past mistakes and challenges have made me wiser, so I not only pray for things but also for wisdom, knowledge, insight, understanding, good judgement and discernment.
 I also pray that I may be filled with love, peace, courage and gratitude each passing day.
 And I am always keen not to forget praying for courage.

 I do meditate on the Bible as well since I now believe it to be the inerrant Word of God.
 And from my meditations on Scriptures, i have come to value honesty and hard work.
 Believe me, I have been working hard to be a good writer and a creative musician, hobbies that I am striving to turn into profitable work.

-My dear reader, if you are facing challenges in life such as suffering from excessive guilt or going through messy relationships, I urge you to humble yourself and confess God's need as I have done.
+My dear reader, if you are facing challenges in life such as suffering from excessive guilt or going through messy relationships, I urge you to humble yourself and confess the need for God in your life as I have done.
 Accept that you can't lead a fulfilling life without His insight and intervention.
 That's all I am saying.